 When I started as a physical therapist in the school system I wish I had known about all the different resources for standers.
 Coming from a clinical based practice it was a whole new world for me.
 I was learning about IEP’s, special education, and all sorts of different equipment.
 One thing that I really wish I had known about was easy access to lots of different stander resources for educating the staff, parents, and myself.
 I hope that the stander resources I put together can be helpful for any new therapist coming into the school system.
+Also be sure to look at my posts for gait trainer resources and supportive and adapted classroom seating resources in one place.

 There are several different stander options to choose from when selecting a stander to use with the individual you are working with.
 Some options include.